 - non-sugar sweetener to taste (I use Splenda because I despise the taste of Stevia.
 My daughter tries to convert me but to no avail)

 Stir everything together in a bowl until well combined and place in the freezer until firm.
 Break into pieces to eat.
-Make sure to store in the freezer.
+Make sure to store it in the freezer.

 The infographic below includes a recipe for granola bars and mix-and-match ideas for an adult version of ants on a log and trail mix.